Skip to main content

 Selecting the wrong SOC code can create problems throughout the H-1B process.
 If the code does not accurately reflect the position's duties, USCIS may issue an RFE or deny the petition.
 Conversely, selecting a code with unnecessarily high wage requirements can increase costs.
 Take time to carefully match duties to the correct classification, especially for hybrid or emerging roles common in the Seattle tech industry.

-Crescent Law helps Seattle employers and professionals navigate prevailing wage determinations, SOC code selection, and wage-level strategy for H-1B petitions.
+Matty Luna at Crescent Law, PLLC helps Seattle employers and professionals review prevailing wage, SOC code selection, wage-level strategy, LCA compliance, and related H-1B salary questions.

 Frequently Asked Questions